DEGS: Deformable Event-based 3D Gaussian Splatting from RGB and Event Stream: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the National Natural Science Foundation of China under Grant (62405255), the Guangdong Science and Technology Department (No.2025B1212150003), the Guangzhou Municipal Science and Technology Project (No.2023A03J0013), and the GuangDong Basic and Applied Basic Research Foundation (No.2023A1515110679).
+This work is supported by the National Natural Science Foundation of China under Grant (62405255), the Guangdong Science and Technology Department (No.2025B1212150003), the Guangzhou Municipal Science and Technology Project (No.2023A03J0013), the GuangDong Basic and Applied Basic Research Foundation (No.2023A1515110679), and the 1+1+1: HKUST-HKUST(GZ)"1+1+1" Joint Funding Program (G042).